Job Prospects... At a glance

 The ServiceIQ, is the relevant Industry Training Organisation (ITO); its coverage includes the retail and wholesale sectors of New Zealand’s service industry.

 A New Zealand Certificate of Retail can be studied at a number of polytechnics and on the job training organised by ServiceIQ.

 The number of students completing Level 3 retail qualifications has fluctuated significantly during the last decade.
-More recently, numbers of people completing their qualifications has been around or a bit over 500 per year.
+More recently, numbers of people completing their qualifications has been around 800 per year.

 Qualification completions chart